rfo909/RForth/README.md

 RFOrth has four stacks, but as a programmer we deal only with one, which is the *data stack*.
 Sometimes it is called parameter stack.
 This is where we put parameters to words, and get values back from words.
-Programming in Forth we interact with the stack all the time.
+Programming in Forth we interact with the data stack all the time.

 The other stacks
 ----------------